Updated: June 2021

-The Embassy can, depending on the circumstances, take charge of personal effects and possessions of the deceased if instructed to do so by the Next-of-Kin.
-This may not be necessary if the deceased has a friend, employer, or family member present in Mongolia at the time of death, such individuals may also handle the personal effects.
+The Embassy can, in some limited circumstances, take charge of the decedent’s personal effects and possessions if instructed to do so by the next-of-kin.
+However, if the deceased has a friend, employer, or family member present in Mongolia at the time of death, such individuals may also handle the personal effects.

-Regardless of whether the Embassy takes charge of the personal effects, we can conduct a thorough inventory of any personal effects and send a copy to the Next-of Kin.
-We can send the family any items they wish to have returned at the family’s expense through the United States Postal Service; however, computers or other electronic items may be difficult or impossible to mail due to international mailing restrictions.
+Regardless of whether the Embassy takes charge of the personal effects, we can conduct a thorough inventory and send a copy to the next-of-kin.
+We can also send any items to the United States via the United States Postal Service at the family’s expense; however, computers or other electronic items may be difficult or impossible to ship due to international mailing restrictions.
 Most families decide to donate items of little sentimental or monetary value (clothing, suitcases, kitchenware, etc.) to a local charity in order to avoid the large expense involved in returning these items to the United States.
-The Embassy will gladly arrange for this charitable donation on the family’s behalf.
+The Embassy can arrange for this charitable donation on the family’s behalf.
 However, the Embassy cannot select the charity.

-If the death occurs outside of Ulaanbaatar, and consular staff are not present, the inventory may be taken by local authorities.
-Consular staff will endeavor to preserve the personal effects of the deceased, but cannot be responsible for any losses that occur.
+If the death occurs outside of Ulaanbaatar, and consular staff are not present, local authorities may take the inventory of personal effects.
+Consular staff will endeavor to preserve the personal effects, but cannot be responsible for any losses that occur.

-In cases where the estate of the deceased exceeds $1000, the Embassy will require more detailed legal documents, such as Letters Testamentary or Letters of Administration, prior to releasing money or effects to the Next-of-Kin.
+In cases where the estate of the deceased exceeds $1,000 in value, the Embassy will require more detailed legal documents, such as Letters Testamentary or Letters of Administration, prior to releasing money or effects to the next-of-kin.